Synchronization of Dirac-Bianconi driven oscillators: Acknowledgements

 \section{Acknowledgements}

-The work of R.M. is supported by a JSPS postdoctoral fellowship, grant 24KF0211.
+R.M. acknowledges JSPS KAKENHI 24KF0211 for financial support.
 I.L. acknowledges support by Grant No.~PID2021-125543NB-I00, funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.
 Y.K. acknowledges JSPS KAKENHI JP22K14274 and JST PRESTO JPMJPR24K3 for financial support.
 H.N. acknowledges JSPS KAKENHI 25H01468, 25K03081, and 22H00516 for financial support.
-The authors are grateful to Ginestra Bianconi for discussions.
+R.M. is grateful to Future University Hakodate for the hospitality.
+The authors are grateful to Ginestra Bianconi for discussions and for the invitation to contribute to this special issue.